Battle Mountain, Nevada: History

 In 1874, the Nevada Legislature overrode the governor's veto and approved a railroad from Austin to Battle Mountain.
 The Nevada Central Railroad from Battle Mountain to Austin was completed in 1880.
 The rail line was constructed to connect the silver mines around Austin to the Central Pacific line at Battle Mountain.
 The rail line served the Austin area until it was abandoned in 1938.

 Ulysses S. Grant spoke in the town in 1879 during his western speaking tour.

-President Woodrow Wilson established Battle Mountain Indian Colony by executive order (Lander) in 1917.
+President Woodrow Wilson established Battle Mountain Indian Colony by executive order in 1918.
 In 1919, Nevada's Red Scare Miners held a ten-day strike at the Battle Mountain Copper Mines.

 On May 15, 1979, the voters of Lander County approved the move of the county seat from Austin to Battle Mountain in a special election.
 In a subsequent ruling, the Nevada Supreme Court affirmed this decision.

 Chiefs Frank Temoke and Frank Brady refused the government's offer of a payoff under the 1863 Treaty of Ruby Valley at Battle Mountain on December 11, 1992.

 The 2008 Wells, Nevada, earthquake of 6.3 magnitude that affected the northeastern part of the state severely damaged one of the city's oldest historical buildings, the Lemaire Building, which was condemned.